telink-semi/tc_ble_simple_sdk/patch_note.md

 * **USB**
   - For B80/B80B
-    - Fix the issue where USB fails to detect the PC's (Personal Computer) sleep state.
+    - Fix the issue where USB fails to detect the PC's sleep state.
       - Detailed Description: When PM is enabled and the BLE is in the connection state, the USB will fail to detect the PC's sleep state if the PC enters sleep mode.
       - After Fix: The USB will detect the PC's sleep state if the PC enters sleep mode.
       - Update Recommendation: Evaluate if needed.